 Plus, while every Category 3 exercise listed can potentially be great, they’re all adding more of that same compound/progressive tension stimulus (which you’re already getting plenty of from chest/shoulder compounds) instead of that isolation/fatigue stimulus (which most find to be beneficial, especially for growth).

-And whenever I’ve played around with working something like the close grip bench press into any of the programs from The Best Workout Routines, I always find this extra bit of compound pressing kinda burns me out.
+And whenever I’ve played around with working something like the close grip bench press into any of the programs from Superior Muscle Growth, I always find this extra bit of compound pressing kinda burns me out.

 After whatever heavy flat, incline and/or overhead pressing I’ve already done in the workout, using an isolation movement for the direct triceps work just feels right for me.
 More pressing just feels like overkill.